Do Go On - 373 - The Star Wars Holiday Special

 He has hated every day of his life.

-Every movie is like, fuck, here we go.
+Every movie's like, fuck, God, here we go.

 Yeah, he's talked about this one.